HFSoundArtandTech/HFSoundArtandTech/README.md

-- 👋 Hi, I’m @HFSoundArtandTech aka Fy
+- 👋 Hi, I’m @HFSoundArtandTech aka Fy aka Sagan,
 - 👀 I’m interested in coding, especially but not limited to Python,html, css, JavaScript,home and business automation, and automation for adaptive and disability assistance of all kinds.
 I myself am disabled from a stroke in 2020, but have had considerable good fortune in my recovery and am happy to be able to function as much as I do.
 I practice meditation, mindfulness and Zen Buddhism.I also want to help find ways to heal our planet and think that we can leverage tech to help us with this healing process.<br>
 - 🌱 I’m currently learning Python  as well as working on my first <glitch.com> site in .js
 - 💞️ I’m looking to collaborate on projects music or Art related as well as anything sustainability or accessibility related as well.
 I really enjoy generative music and composition.